Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Abstract

 \section{Abstract}

-Understanding the envelope composition of sub-Neptune-type exoplanets is challenging due to the inherent degeneracy in their interior composition scenarios.
-Particularly, the \ce{H2O}/\ce{H2} ratio, or can be expressed as the O/H ratio, in the planetary envelope provides crucial insights into the origin of these exoplanets relative to the ice line during formation.
-Using self-consistent radiative transfer modeling and a rate-based automatic chemical network generator combined with 1D photochemical kinetic-transport atmospheric modeling, we investigate atmospheres of temperate sub-Neptunes, ranging from \ce{H2}-dominated to \ce{H2O}-dominated scenarios with \textit{T}\textsubscript{eq} = 250–400 K, using K2-18 b (\textit{T}\textsubscript{eq} = 255 K), LP 791-18 c (\textit{T}${eq}$ = 324 K), and TOI-270 d (\textit{T}\textsubscript{eq} = 354 K) as examples.
-Our models indicate that using the atmospheric \ce{CO2}/\ce{CH4} ratio to infer the deep-interior \ce{H2O}/\ce{H2} ratio.
-Applying to recent JWST observations, our findings suggest K2-18~b likely has an interior highly enriched in water (approximately 50\% \ce{H2O}), exceeding the amount of water in a 100$\times$\textit{Z}\textsubscript{$\odot$} scenario and suggesting a formation history that involved substantial accretion of ices.
-In contrast, TOI-270~d has an interior composition of approximately 25\% \ce{H2O}, which is comparable to the conventional metallicity framework with a metallicity higher than 100$\times$\textit{Z}\textsubscript{$\odot$}.
-Furthermore, our models identify carbonyl sulfide (OCS) and sulfur dioxide (\ce{SO2}) as strong indicators of at least a 10\% water-rich envelope in temperate sub-Neptunes.
-These results provide a method to delineate the internal composition and formation mechanisms of sub-Neptunes with $T_{\rm eq}<\sim$ 500 K via atmospheric characterization through transmission spectroscopy.
+Understanding the planetary envelope composition of sub-Neptune-type exoplanets is challenging due to the inherent degeneracy in their interior composition scenarios.
+Particularly, the planetary envelope's \ce{H2O}/\ce{H2} ratio, which can also be expressed as the O/H ratio, provides crucial insights into its original location relative to the ice line during planetary formation.
+Using self-consistent radiative transfer modeling and a rate-based automatic chemical network generator combined with 1D photochemical kinetic-transport atmospheric modeling, we investigate various atmospheric scenarios of temperate sub-Neptunes, ranging from \ce{H2}-dominated to \ce{H2O}-dominated atmospheres with equilibrium temperatures (\textit{T}\textsubscript{eq}) of 250–400 K. This study includes examples such as K2-18 b (\textit{T}\textsubscript{eq} = 255 K), LP 791-18 c (\textit{T}\textsubscript{eq} = 324 K), and TOI-270 d (\textit{T}\textsubscript{eq} = 354 K).
+Our models indicate that the atmospheric \ce{CO2}/\ce{CH4} ratio can be used to infer the deep-interior \ce{H2O}/\ce{H2} ratio.
+Applying this method to recent JWST observations, our findings suggest K2-18~b likely has an interior that is 50\% highly enriched in water, exceeding the water content in a 100$\times$\textit{Z}\textsubscript{$\odot$} scenario and suggesting a planetary formation mechanism involving substantial accretion of ices.
+In contrast, our model suggests that approximately 25\% of TOI-270~d's interior is composed of \ce{H2O}, which aligns with the conventional metallicity framework with a metallicity higher than 100$\times$\textit{Z}\textsubscript{$\odot$}.
+Furthermore, our models identify carbonyl sulfide (OCS) and sulfur dioxide (\ce{SO2}) as strong indicators for temperate sub-Neptunes with at least 10\% of their interior composed of water.
+These results provide a method to delineate the internal composition and formation mechanisms of temperate sub-Neptunes ($T_{\rm eq}<\sim$ 500 K) via atmospheric characterization through transmission spectroscopy.

 \keywords{Astrochemistry (75) --- Exoplanet atmospheres (487) --- Planetary atmospheres (1244) --- Exoplanet atmospheric composition (2021) --- Theoretical models (2107)}